pbruny/pbruny/README.md

 ## Hi there 👋
 I'm Paulo Bruny Lima, I'm a computer engineering student and fullstack web developer.
 I like to play guitar on my free time and to explore a lot of random things.
 I just like to learn about almost anything curious 🤷‍♂️

+- 💼 I'm currently working as a FullStack Engineer at @descomplica
-- 🔭 I’m currently studying and developing web applications with React and NodeJS
+- 🔭 Almost always studying and developing web applications with React, Next.js and NodeJS
-- 🌱 I’m getting my degree in Computer Engineering at Federal University of Vale do São Francisco - UNIVASF (Brazil)
+- 🌱 Getting my degree in Computer Engineering at Federal University of Vale do São Francisco - UNIVASF (Brazil)
 - 😄 Pronouns: he/him
 - ⚡ Languages: Javascript, PHP and a bit of Java
 - ✈️ Dreaming of traveling around the world

-Feel free to follow me on twitter or Linkedin and message me 😃
+Feel free to follow me here, on twitter or Linkedin and message me anytime 😃

 ---